Laravel CRUD Refactoring: Optimization Lessons from AI Models

 Tips & Gotchas

 While merging create and edit forms into a single partial sounds efficient, it often leads to a "messy middle" where you have too many @if statements to handle subtle differences like password fields or unique IDs.
 Only use partials if the forms are nearly identical.
-For dynamic styling, the match statement is often more readable than a long @class directive when dealing with complex logic.
+For dynamic styling, the PHP match statement is often more readable than a long @class directive when dealing with complex logic.